muradab/muradab/README.md

 # Hello, I'm Murad 👋

 ## 👨‍💻 About Me
-I'm a passionate Mobile Developer with a couple of professional experience, specializing in building outstanding mobile applications.
+I'm a passionate Mobile Developer with a couple of years of professional experience, specializing in building outstanding mobile applications.

 - 🌱 I’m currently learning **Machine Learning** to enhance my skills and integrate AI capabilities into mobile apps.
 - 🔭 I’m currently working on **multiple innovative mobile app projects**.